Technique is the rocking chair that you sit in while you're practicing your craft."

 If a problem in vocal production occurs

-in any one of these areas,
+in any one of these areas, it may result from a

 difficulty in the previous level of the hierarchy.”